Go to:

 These are not the only brushes available and you can try out others as you progress with your journey into the world of watercolour.
 Basically other brushes are just aids for specific applications for instance a Fan brush will produce foliage in a specific way or bushes in a distant landscape.
 Other brushes are a luxury and not necessary for day-to-day watercolour painting but can be fun on the odd occasion.

-Some artists can never have too many brushes or other equipment above: my window sill!
+Some artists can never have too many brushes or other equipment… above: my window sill!

-↓ Download Brushes for Watercolour Painting for Windows (.docx)
+↓ Download Brushes for Watercolour Painting (.pdf)

 Paper for Watercolour painting